 Our Tokyo Disneyland 1-Day Itinerary is an efficient touring plan for what attractions, shows, and dining we’d do in our ideal day at the park.
 This itinerary is how we’d recommend experiencing all of the, what we consider, Tokyo Disneyland essentials.
 While other touring plans focus on fitting in every attraction in one day, we’ll be more focused on how to have the best day possible.
 Instead of constantly running from attraction to attraction, this plan will also have you enjoying some of the little things that make Tokyo Disneyland special.
 Yes, we’ll get to the majority of the attractions but some are left behind in favor of, what we consider, better options.
 If you are more ride focused then check out our Tokyo Disneyland attractions rankings.
-We’ve made it through our Disneyland, California Adventure, Magic Kingdom, Epcot, and Hollywood Studios itineraries with a Tokyo DisneySea edition coming soon!
+To check out our other itineraries, click here!

 Tokyo Disneyland is an incredible castle park.
 Much of TDL will feel familiar to those that have gone to Disneyland and Magic Kingdom.
 In a way, the park is a greatest hits collection from those two parks.
 On top of that, Tokyo Disneyland boasts a few impressive original attractions.
 Moving away from the attractions, the park shines in the way of parades, dining and atmosphere.
 Thanks to marvelous upkeep throughout the resort, Tokyo Disneyland is beautiful and interesting.
 While the experience will feel very familiar to the castle parks stateside, there is also something very unique about the park.
 Everything about TDL is just different enough to make it feel… Weird?
 I mean that as a compliment.